-I discovered that SketchUp is more than just 3D modelling software, it is a means of communication.
+I discovered that SketchUp is more than just 3D modeling software, it is a means of communication.
 It’s been a game-changer, providing the ability to communicate visually and create better, aesthetically pleasing architecture by developing it in a 3D space.
 Collaboration with contractors and clients has dramatically improved and I enjoy everything ten times more.

 We solve complex and difficult building issues by introducing all stakeholders to a 3D model.
-At every meeting, the SketchUp model takes centre stage, projected on the wall, making it easy to pitch new ideas and get buy-in.
+At every meeting, the SketchUp model takes center stage, projected on the wall, making it easy to pitch new ideas and get buy-in.